Italy : Safety by CityItaly - safety as a country

-Florence is small but you must be very careful when walking, since many of the locals drive mopeds on the wrong side of the road or on the sidewalk.
+Florence is small but you must be very careful when walking since many of the locals drive mopeds on the wrong side of the road or the sidewalk.

-The fact that Florence is an amazing place for artists, nature-lovers and for those studying the history and architecture, it is definitely worth visiting.
+The fact that Florence is an amazing place for artists, nature-lovers and those studying history and architecture, it is worth visiting.

 - Currency - The official currency in Italy is the Euro.
 Even though it is considered a cheaper city than the rest of the European major cities, you will need approximately 70€ per day including accommodation.
 Exchange money only in banks or legitimate Bureaux de Change.